AurMad/STOCfree/README.md

 ## Compiling

 The JAGS model is compiled using the `compile_JAGS` function.
 We just use 3 herds to test the code.
+We declare two risk factors of new
+infection: `ln_nOrig6_12` and `LocalSeroPrev`.
+This will result in 3 coefficients associated with the log-odds probability of new infection: intercept, coefficient for `ln_nOrig6_12` and coefficient for `LocalSeroPrev`.

 ``` r
 test <- expand_month(data = herdBTM[herdBTM$Farm %in% c("FR001", "FR002", "FR003"),],